 Rabobank recognizes the challenge for (future) scale-ups to organize risk-bearing capital.
 This may involve traditional investors, but also alternative or new forms of financing, such as crowdfunding.
 Khaloom and Suittruck choose an alternative financing route of their own: selling 50 exclusive tailored suits 100% recycled textiles, thus raising an investment for the necessary capacity increase.
 Together they prove with a unique and circular clothing line that the industry can change and make the textile chain more sustainable through entrepreneurship, innovation and cooperation.

 Khaloom has previously collaborated with world-class designer Ronald van der Kemp to create an iconic dress for the Dutch Minister Kaag, and with the innovative suit expert Suit Supply to design a tailor-made suit for the Dutch Minister Bruins.
 Suittruck is not shy of public figures either.
 The disruptive Arjen Lubach, creative Lucas Hamming, and tough Pete Philly are regular customers of the traveling tailor.
 Together the start-ups want to make zero-waste clothing accessible to everyone.

 If Khaloom can scale then they can serve a larger and more mainstream market.
 Which means more textile waste can be recycled and more weavers can be given a respectful and fair workplace.
-The production of Khaloom’s fabrics approximately save 126,000 liters of water, use 0 chemicals, emit 0 CO2, and create 18 days of fair paid work.
+The production of 100 meters of Khaloom’s fabrics approximately save 126,000 liters of water, use 0 chemicals, emit 0 CO2, and create 18 days of fair paid work.

 Khaloom is creating a direct impact and proving to the industry that we can solve the errors the textile industry is causing with the force of impact-driven entrepreneurship.